alttabs/alttabs/README.md

 - ✨ Quality Engineer and Web developer.
 - 🌍 Based in Salvador, Brazil.
 - 🎓 Bachelor of Computer Science
-- 💼 Working as a Quality Engineer at Zup Innovation.
+- 💼 Working as a Quality Engineer at Dell.
 - 🛠 Mostly code in JavaScript(NodeJS).
 - 🌱 Learning more about Web Development.
 - :octocat: I use this GitHub profile in my free time projects to practice some code and learn new things, I'm a knowledge seeker who has an interest in a lot of different stuff.
 Now working with JavaScript and advance my skills with it.